epfl-dlab/GoogleTrendsAnchorBank/README.md

     t.new_query(keyword)
 ~~~

 Once the initalization is done and the GTAB is constructed, it can be found as a .tsv file in the folder "python/data/google_anchorbanks".
+The object holds the same informtaion in the object members:
+- *anchor_bank_full*
+- *top_anchor*
+- *ref_anchor*

 If there already exists a GTAB with the same parameters, it loads is from the aforementioned folder instead of constructing a new one.
 If for some reason the initialization is interrupted, but the data has been collected, and then started again with the same configs, it will load the query data from "data/google_results" and/or "data/google_pairs" instead of re-querying.

 To use proxies, you have to set *use_proxies = True* in the object's constructor, i.e.:
 ~~~python